spoorsny/php-south-african-id/CONTRIBUTING.md

 To contribute to the source code, follow the [fork & pull request workflow].

+If a pull request is meant to resolve a GitHub issue, add "Resolves #3" to the description of the pull request (replacing "3" with the relevant issue number).
+That way the issue is automatically closed when the pull request is merged.

 ## Commit Message Convention

 The commit messages of this library follows the [Conventional Commit]